Doctoral Local Authority Fellowship Scheme Applicant Guidance Notes 2021

 Give details of each proposed additional academic supervisor (up to two).

 Describe their experience of PhD supervision to date (how many PhDs they have supervised to completion) and how the proposed project aligns with their current research programme and expertise.

 Careful thought should be given to the practicalities of effective continued supervision by this individual.
 The award will not cover any fees the supervisor may wish to charge the applicant.

-Give details of each of the proposed Practice Supervisor(s) (up to 3) who will provide you with practice based supervision during your Fellowship.
+Give details of each of the proposed practice supervisor(s) (up to three) who will provide you with practice based supervision during your Fellowship.
 As well as supporting the development of your professional skillsets and your access to opportunities for wider experience, it would be advantageous for this/these individual(s) to be able to support and advise you on your broader professional development appropriate to your career stage.
 The award will not cover any fees the supervisor(s) may wish to charge the applicant.